Cavenfish/autogamess/README.md

                            Unsolved   Solved

-  Sections in directory tree labled 'Block' are directory trees with the following format:
+  Sections in directory tree labeled 'Block' are directory trees with the following format:
                     1 directory per run type
                                 |